 She uses ordinary size D batteries that are readily available in the village to power radios and torches.
 She wraped five (5) batteries together, then removed the plug from the phone charger and attached the bare wires to the + and – terminals of the batteries.

 More pictures from TMS Ruge of Project Diaspora, this time of a crude hammer used to crush stones in a quarry outside Kampala, Uganda.
 It’s made out of an old engine gear.

-Happy New Years everyone!
 (The following series of images were sent in by Teddy (aka TMS Ruge) a professional photographer and an all around amazing individual who runs Project Diaspora.)

 This last week I had the opportunity to catch up with one of my favorite bloggers, Jan Chipchase, while we spoke together on a panel at the Global Philanthropy Forum.
 Jan works for Nokia as what can best be described as a design and usability ethnographer.
 He explores the way mobile phones are used worldwide and reports that back to Nokia’s design team.
 He’s a fascinating person to talk to, and I thought I might highlight some of the stories he’s come up with while exploring in Africa.